[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Save the generated Word content (Document Output Content Bytes) to OneDrive

-3.4 Creating a Sharing Link (Limited to Within the Organization)
+3.4 Create a Sharing Link (Limited to Organization)

 Next, add "Create sharing link" (OneDrive for Business).